 Although these numbers can be daunting, there’s good news: There are many ways to help make treatment more financially accessible, including insurance coverage, savings programs, and financing options.

 You may have heard that insurance doesn’t usually cover infertility treatments, but that’s beginning to change.
-Many companies are recognizing the importance of fertility assistance and choosing plans that include treatment benefits.
-Where you live can also impact coverage—16 US states currently have certain insurance requirements in place for some infertility treatments*:
+Many companies are starting to recognize the importance of fertility assistance and choosing plans that include treatment benefits.
+Where you live can also impact coverage—19 US states currently have certain insurance requirements in place for some infertility treatments*:

 - New Jersey